How can hacker hack into Nuclear Reactors isolated networks?

-Hackers make these malwares by reprograming the firmware on USB mass storage controller removable USB drives.
-As the malware is injected inside the firmware, which is on the micro controller and not on flash memory (where we stores our files), the antivirus cannot detect the malware or its activity.
+Hackers make these malwares by reprogramming the firmware on USB mass storage controller removable USB drives.
+As the malware is injected inside the firmware, which is on the micro controller and not on the flash memory (where we stores our files), the antivirus cannot detect the malware or its activity.

-1. The USB firmware malware can emulate a keyboard and issue commands on behalf of the logged-in user, for example giving root access to the hacker and infect other devices in the network.
+1. The USB firmware malware can emulate a keyboard and issue commands on behalf of the logged-in user, for example giving root access to the hacker and infecting other devices in the network.

 2. The USB disk can act as network card and change the computer’s DNS setting to redirect traffic.

-Trust given by Windows, Mac, and Linux operating systems to Human Interface Devices (HIDs), such as keyboards, network cards is the reason behind this attack.
+The trust given by Windows, Mac, and Linux operating systems to Human Interface Devices (HIDs), such as keyboards, or network cards, is the reason behind this attack.
 As activities performed by the malware appear as though a logged-in user performed those activities.
-The USB with malware in firmware is detected as a HID by an operating system, and malware runs the script to give root control to the hacker.
-Antivirus cannot detect this kind of threat as antivirus thinks that a user is logged in and user gave access to a trusted person.
+The USB with malware in its firmware is detected as a HID by an operating system, and the malware runs the script to give root control to the hacker.
+Antivirus cannot detect this kind of threat as antivirus thinks that a user is logged in and it is the user who gave access to a trusted person.

-There are 3 different kinds of attack based on USB mass storage controller Firmware.
+There are 3 different kinds of attacks based on USB mass storage controller Firmware.

-As explained before the an attacker will take a regular USB disk which contains a small microprocessor, inject malware into firmware and take root control of the computer with help of this malware.
+As explained before, an attacker will take a regular USB disk which contains a small microprocessor, inject malware into firmware and take root control of the computer with help of this malware.
 This type of USB is called BADUSB.

 Types of attacks with BADUSB

-Spoof as USB of 4 GB however it has a space of 32 GB where it will use rest of space to copy the data and later on upload to hacker server.
+Spoof as a USB of 4 GB however it has a space of 32 GB where it will use rest of the space to copy the data and later on upload it to the hacker server.
 Thus when you format the disk you only format 4 GB of space.